catvw/ece251-computer/REPORT.md

   inconsequential) otherwise.
 Determines where the next-counter value comes from.

+### ALU Operation Selection

+The ALU has a pretty simple operation select: it works out which class of operations it's about to use, and sets an internal multiplexer to the output of one of three modules.
+The bitwise logical operations are all encoded in one module, which makes the multiplexing simpler.

 ## Timing Diagrams
 You said to do separate diagrams for the single-cycle and pipelined implementations---but, due to the simplicity of the pipeline, I decided it made